Emergency Dentist — Lebanon, NH

 Waking up with a severe toothache or pulling out a piece of your tooth after crunching on some ice can be extremely alarming events.
 Before you do anything else, though, you need to get in touch with Hanover Road Dental Health.
-Drs.
-Sanders and Munsey have treated many different patients over the years, and they can provide the swift, decisive emergency dentistry in Lebanon, NH that you need to stop your pain or injury from getting any worse.
+Our dentists have treated many different patients over the years, and they can provide the swift, decisive emergency dentistry in Lebanon, NH that you need to stop your pain or injury from getting any worse.

-Why Choose Hanover Road Dental Health for Emergency Dentistry?
+Why Choose Hanover Road Dental Health for Emergency Dental Care?

 - Team of Experienced Dentists